jjaswanson4/bootstrap/README.md

 ## Setup
 The chart has an example values.yaml file that requires some confirugation (or override from the CLI) before deploying.
 Below are some more in-depth explanations on what can be configured.

+**Future, not yet complete**
+If you do not want a specific element deployed, simply undefine it in `values.yaml`.

 ### Microshift Specific Configuration
 If deploying to Microshift and intending to use DHCP, configure the following:
 ```yaml